o3de/o3de.org/content/docs/user-guide/interactivity/robotics/joints-manipulation.md

 #### Set initial positions and topic name

 - In the `JointsManipulationEditorComponent`, add initial positions for all joints.
-Joint names can be found in the prefabs entities inside the `ROS2FrameComponent` joint name).
+Joint names can be found in the prefabs entities inside the `ROS2FrameComponent` joint name.
 The initial positions are in radians.
 - In the `JointsTrajectoryComponent`, set the topic for controlling the trajectory.
-Typically, this topic name ends with ```joint_trajectory_controller```, but should be same as in you MoveIt configuration files.
+Typically, this topic name ends with ```joint_trajectory_controller```, but should be same as in your MoveIt configuration files.

 #### Start the simulation